ncubeanalytics/ingest/README.md

 ```

 The ingest service supports loading configuration from a TOML file.
-If you want to use a custom configuration file set the `PHAEDRA_INGEST_CONFIG`
+If you want to use a custom configuration file set the `NCUBE_INGEST_CONFIG`
 env var to the file path:
 ```
-PHAEDRA_INGEST_CONFIG=/path/to/config.toml cargo run
+NCUBE_INGEST_CONFIG=/path/to/config.toml cargo run
 ```

 If no config file is provided or values are missing, defaults will be used.